Museum Discovery

 To ensure the safety and health of our participants and staff:

-• Program staff are fully vaccinated and have completed First Aid and program training prior to program start.
+• Program staff have completed First Aid and CPR 'C' training prior to program start.

 • Scheduled hand washing, washroom access, and hand sanitizer will be available throughout the day.